tomyummmm/Gen2-UHF-RFID-Reader/README.md

 - Tag decoder : Responsible for frame synchronization, channel estimation, symbol period estimation and detection.
 - Reader : Create/send reader commands.

-## **This script has been modified and only supports Ubuntu 20.04 LTS.
+## **This script has been modified and only supports Ubuntu 18.04 / 20.04 LTS.
 Ubuntu versions below 18.04 LTS and other linux distros are not supported due to deprecation of Python 2.7, qt4 when upgrading to GNU Radio 3.8.x.**

 ## Installation
 The whole process may take up to two hours to complete, depending on the capabilities of your system.
 A faster CPU with more cores and threads will be quicker to compile.
 AMD Ryzen 5 1600 -j11 took \~45 minutes to complete, Intel i5-8250U -j7 took \~1 hour 6 minutes to complete, Intel i5-3230m -j3 took \~1 hour 30 minutes to complete.

-- Log4cpp is installed on Ubuntu 20.04 LTS
+- Log4cpp is installed on Ubuntu 20.04 LTS, Ubuntu 18.04 requires manaual installation here (http://log4cpp.sourceforge.net/)
 - Using build-script will automatically fetch, build and install the following:

 UHD driver + GNU Radio + SoapySDR + LimeSuite + Gen2 UHF RFID Reader + rtl-sdr + gr-osmosdr + gr-iqbal + hackrf + bladeRF + airspyone_host